Professor of Socio-Economics

 Universität der Bundeswehr München

 Fakultät für Staats- und Sozialwissenschaften

-I am a behavioral economist specializing in subjective well-being (“happiness”) research.
-I am also interested in the implications of behavioural economics on normative economics and policy-making (e.g. in the form of libertarian paternalism or “nudging”).
-Both ethics and psychology can immensely enrich economic theorizing.
+I am a behavioral economist specializing in subjective well-being research.
+Recently, I have been most interested in three different areas of this field: (1) when and why do self-employment and entrepreneurship increase well-being, (2) what role can volunteering and civic engagement play for well-being, and (3) how do one’s personal identity and green norms influence the relationship between well-being and pro-environmental behavior?
+I am also interested in the implications of behavioral economics on normative economics and policy-making (e.g. in the form of libertarian paternalism or “nudging”).